 But then I met with one of the engineers, E. Emmen, and did some calculations.
-He proposed to use OLED since they would offer the needed flexibility and optical fidelity.
-We looked up the price and seeing the total amount needed, I shelved the project.
+He suggested using OLED because it would provide the flexibility and optical fidelity we needed.
+We looked at the price, and given the total quantity needed, I put the project on hold.

-I had gotten the idea of the laser projection from Dr. K. Claes, who studied computer science.
-I went to his Doctorate on 3D laser scanning.
-That caught my eye (no pun intended) and would lead me later to pursue a career in photogrammetry, relying heavily on triangulating points from 2 images.
+I got the idea of laser projection from Dr. K. Claes, who was studying computer science.
+I attended his doctoral thesis on 3D laser scanning.
+This piqued my interest (no pun intended) and led me to later pursue a career in photogrammetry, which relies heavily on triangulating points from two images.

-So, not all was lost.
-The need to develop The Eye became obsolete when Virtual Reality took the world by storm: A screen fixed before the eyes combined with head tracking.
-And what about the projection in empty space?
-I was content with a 3D printer later on.
+So all was not lost.
+The need to develop the eye became obsolete when virtual reality took the world by storm: a screen fixed in front of the eyes, combined with head-tracking.
+And what about projection in empty space?
+I later settled for a 3D printer.

-So, what is the lesson we take home?
-It is ok to dream big, but don’t fret about not getting what you want.
-What you need might be right around the corner.
+So what’s the lesson we take away?
+It’s okay to dream big, but do not fret about not getting what you want.
+What you need could be right around the corner.

 Thanks for reading, see you on the next project!